JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/spline/change_spline_type.rst

 Description
 -----------

-This node change the type of the input spline to either bezier or poly spline.
+This node changes the type of the input spline to either bezier or poly spline.

 .. image:: images/change_spline_type_node.png
    :width: 160pt